wp-plugins/relevanssi/readme.txt

 * Marcus Dalgren for UTF-8 fixing.

 == Changelog ==

+= 1.8 =
+* Fixed lots of error notices that popped up when E_NOTICE was on.
+Sorry about those.
+* Custom post types can now be indexed if wanted.
+Default behaviour is to index all post types (posts, pages and custom types).
+* Custom taxonomies can also be indexed in addition to standard post tags.
+Default behaviour is to index nothing.
+If somebody knows a way to list all custom taxonomies, that information would be appreciated.

 = 1.7.3 =
 * Small bug fix: code that created database indexes was broken.
 Say "ALTER TABLE `wp_relevanssi` ADD INDEX (doc)" and "ALTER TABLE `wp_relevanssi` ADD INDEX (term)" to your MySQL db to fix this for an existing installation.